carsonnleee/mist4610gp2/README.md

 ---
 ## Project Questions

-### Q1: *Which drug products had the highest total Medicaid spending from 2022 to 2024?*
+### Q1: *Which drug products contributed the most to total Medicaid spending from 2022–2024, and how was this spending distributed across states?*

 #### Why this matters:
 - **Economic Impact:** High-cost drugs strain budgets